BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/picoCTF_2023.md

 ![image](https://user-images.githubusercontent.com/67879936/227751098-dc5a7c05-32df-4341-a9d8-9f8aa7f9ea02.png)

 cool, we can read this file.
-Now this is because the file owned by the user running it.
+Now this is because the file is owned by the user running it.
 Lets try to read a file owned by root

 ![image](https://user-images.githubusercontent.com/67879936/227751195-d4f90e30-cb91-4c19-ba45-698681ac377f.png)